aasitamk/aasitamk.github.io/README.md

 ## Procedure:

-### Step 1 - Remove all permissions from the affected AWS user (do not revoke their credentials).
+#### Step 1 - Remove all permissions from the affected AWS user.
+Credentials must not be revoked at this stage.

   **1.1.** Find an Infosec user with the *admin* role:
   ```